MomokoXu/Project-Tournament-Database/README.md

         >>> tournament.deletePlayers()
         All players have been removed!
         ```
----

 ## Future work
-This project currently only support single tournament, in the future it is supposed to be extended to support multiple tournaments.
+This project currently only supports to plan single tournament, in the future it is supposed to be extended to support multiple tournaments.

----

 ## Author
 [Yingtao Xu](https://github.com/MomokoXu)

----
 ## Copyright
 This is a project for practicing skills in databses and backend courses not for any business use.
 Some templates and file description are used from [Udacity FSND program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 Please contact me if you think it violates your rights.